 Activol contains 0.92 g of gibberellic acid per tablet.
 Dissolve 20 tablets in 1000 L water (20 ppm) and apply as a foliar spray 21 days before expected harvest.
 The fruit is usually in straw-coloured stage.
 Do not harvest with 21 days of harvest.
 Research in BC has shown ripening is delayed 4-5 days.

 Falgro contains 1g of gibberellic acid in each tablet.
 To prepare the recommended spray concentration of 20 ppm active ingredient, dissolve 20 Falgro tablets in 1000L of water (9 tablets per 100 gal imp).
 Add 250 ml of Agral 90 non-ionic surfactant per 1000L (113ml/100gal imp).
-Apply as a high volume spray (see page 11-15) to full foliage wetness.
+Apply as a high-volume spray (see page 11-15) to full foliage wetness.

 Make one application of 20-50 ppm (50-125 mL/100 L) when the fruit is light green to straw coloured in sufficient water to ensure thorough wetting (to point of run-off).
 PHI - 7 days.